vineshgvk/PII-Data/README.md

 We set up email alerts by configuring SMTP settings in `docker-compose.yaml` (refer to step 4 in user installation above) to receive instant alerts as email notifications upon task or DAG (Directed Acyclic Graph) failures and successes.
 These email alerts are crucial for monitoring and promptly addressing issues in data pipelines, ensuring data integrity, and minimizing downtime.

+We also established alerts for anomaly detection.
+If anomalies, like unexpected spikes or deviations, are detected in our data, immediate alerts are triggered and sent out.

 <hr>

 # Machine Learning Modeling Pipeline

-We've set up our machine learning pipeline on Google Cloud Platform (GCP).
-We uploaded our codebase and created Docker images.
-After that, we uploaded the Docker images to the Artifact Registry.
-We then used  (what did we use for deployment )for training and deploying our model.
+We established our machine learning pipeline within a local environment, seamlessly integrating it with Airflow, which is Dockerized for efficient management and deployment.
+Our model is stored in Google Cloud Storage (GCS).We leverage Docker images that we created and uploaded to the Artifact Registry.
+This setup enables streamlined training and deployment processes for our model, ensuring smooth execution and scalability.

 # Machine Learning Pipeline Components

 ## 1. Trainer